 - The purchaser is subject to VAT

-- VAT Identification Number of the customer for Intra-Community supplies or services
+- VAT ID number of the seller/service provider and the customer for intra-Community supplies or services

-- Detailed information for each delivered good or service rendered (quantity, denomination, unit price, etc)
+- Detailed information on all goods delivered, or services rendered (quantity, denomination, unit price)

 - Discounts or rebates

-- Total amount, excluding taxes and amount of tax payable by tax rate
+- Total amount excluding tax and amount of tax payable at that tax rate

-- In case of tax exemption, you must reference the legal text which provides this exemption
+- In the case of exemptions, references from the legal text which provides for this exemption

-- The words “auto liquidation” when the purchaser or customer is liable for VAT.
+- The words “auto-liquidation” when the purchaser or customer is subject to VAT

 These are just the general principles of VAT accounting in France, but there’s a lot more to it.